tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ---
 <a id="background--overview"></a>
 ## 📌 Background & Overview

 ### 📖 What is this project about?

-This project builds a Power BI dashboard using the **Global Superstore Sales dataset**, including transactions (Orders), sales representatives (People), and product returns (Returns).

-The objective is to provide senior management with data-driven insights to evaluate **business performance, market efficiency, and growth opportunities**, with a focus on supporting strategic decisions around market expansion and profitability.
+This project analyzes sales performance and market expansion opportunities for a global retail business using the Global Superstore dataset.

+The objective of this project is to identify which markets should be prioritized for expansion based on both revenue growth and profitability.

-The analysis aims to:
+The analysis focuses on:

-- Assess **current business performance** across markets, products, and sales channels
+- Evaluating market performance across revenue, growth, and profitability
-- Identify **which markets deliver sustainable growth vs. revenue driven by low-margin strategies**
+- Identifying markets where revenue growth does not translate into profit
-- Determine **priority markets for expansion** to improve both revenue and ROI
+- Determining the most suitable markets for expansion
-- Highlight **strategic product categories** that contribute to long-term performance
-- Support more **data-driven decision-making** by balancing growth, profitability, and operational efficiency

 ### 🎯 Project Outcome

 The project delivers an interactive dashboard that enables stakeholders to:

-- Monitor performance across key markets, products, and sales teams
-- Identify markets with **high growth potential and stable profitability**
+- Identify markets with sustainable and profitable growth
-- Detect markets where revenue growth is **not translating into profit**
+- Detect inefficiencies where revenue growth does not translate into profit

----
+- Support expansion decisions based on profitability, not just revenue

-### 👤 Who is this project for?
+### 👥 Who is this project for?

+This project is designed for:

+- Business leaders and decision-makers evaluating market expansion strategies
-✔️ Data analysts and business analysts seeking actionable and decision-oriented insights
+- Data analysts seeking to translate data into actionable business insights

-✔️ Marketing and sales teams focusing on product performance and market growth
+- Sales and marketing teams optimizing product and market performance

-✔️ Route-to-market teams aiming to optimize distribution strategies and expand market reach

----

-### ❓ Business Questions

-✔️ What is the current performance of Superstore across markets and product categories?

-✔️ Which markets should Superstore prioritize for expansion to achieve sustainable revenue growth and improved ROI?

-✔️ Which product categories should be prioritized to support long-term business growth?

 ---
 <a id="dataset-description--data-structure"></a>